marmendonca/marmendonca/README.md

 - :woman_technologist: My name is Marília Mendonça and i'm student of the Information Systems course.

 - :brazil: Fortaleza, Ceará.
-- 🔭 I’m currently working with C#, Angular and SQLServer.
+- 🔭 I’m currently working with C# and Angular.
 - 🌱 I’m currently learning technology from the .NET, Mobile and FrontEnd universe.

 ### Analytics ⚙️